Finding a cheap life insurance policy that gives you the level of cover you need is easy with usave.

 Theses policies are exclusively for people aged between 50 and 80.
 Life insurance tends to get more expensive as you get older to reflect the increased risk that you will die during your policy’s term, but over 50’s life insurance is designed specifically for older people, and does not require medical records or an examination – cover is guaranteed.

-Life insurance policy premiums can start from as little as £5 a month.
+Life insurance policy premiums need't be expensive.
 Fill in our short quote form to see how much you could pay for the cover you need.

-The cost of your life insurance will depend on a variety of factors.
-Some of the cheapest policies available can start as little as £5 a month, but these premiums are usually reserved for younger people with healthy lifestyles.
+The cost of your life insurance will depend on a variety of factors. the cheapest policies are usually reserved for younger people with healthy lifestyles.
 If you’re over the age of 50, you smoke and you’ve suffered with health problems in the past, your premiums are likely to be considerably higher.

 Before offering you a quote, insurers will take into consideration factors such as your age, job, general health and lifestyle.
 Generally, the older and less healthy you are, the more expensive your life insurance will be.
 If you’re a smoker, or you have a hazardous occupation or dangerous hobbies, you should also expect to pay more for your life insurance.
 Your insurer will generally ask you questions about your drinking habits and your weight too to get a better idea of your health.